ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 - Some mice
 - Some keyboards

+### Unknown

+I don't have any of these devices.
+It is possible that it might be easy to support them, or not.

+- Nintendo Switch controllers
+- Steam controllers

 ### Bluetooth BLE: Not supported ATM

 But not every Bluetooth HID device is "Classic".
 Some of them are "BLE" (low energy).